 He then went to art college, where he was awarded a post graduate diploma in fine art and won the de Laszlo Foundation Prize for Portraiture.

 He has had three solo exhibitions in London.
 ‘Constructed’ was an installation of 50 abstract portraits suspended on trapeze wires in Hoxton’s Circus Space.
-His second solo show was at the elegant Flying Colours gallery in Chelsea, a thought-provoking re-interpretation of the contemporary British landscape organised by artist’s agent Lena Boyle.
+His second solo show was at the elegant Flying Colours gallery in Chelsea, a thought-provoking re-interpretation of the contemporary British landscape.
 His third show was a multi-media event in the Crypt Gallery and St Pancras Parish Church in Euston.
 The show involved 50 abstract paintings and 50 texts exploring the issues of population growth and the over-exploitation of natural resources.
 It was accompanied by a public debate and sales of paintings raised money for the charity Street Child Africa.

 His next piece was a video animation exploring Alzheimer’s, and featuring the story of Eileen Dyson, an actress who appeared in 6 episodes of Morecambe and Wise’s BBC show ‘Double Six’.
 The animation tracks Eileen’s optimistic experience of living with Alzheimer’s.

 His current work focuses on quantum physics – that is, the fundamental nature of things at the subatomic scale.
-This is a particularly fascinating field to study because it is so unresolved.
-There are numerous partial theories about what the universe is made of, but actually, nobody is able to explain what matter is, or what energy is, or what gravity is.
+This is a particularly fascinating field to study because it is remains unresolved.
+There are numerous partial theories about what the universe is made of, but fundamental concepts such as the nature of matter, energy and gravity remain unexplained.

-Maths is not the only means of exploring and expressing the fundamental nature of things.
-Perhaps the best known modern physicists, Albert Einstein worked visually, performing thought experiments to unravel reality, and only later translating them into equations.
+Numbers are not the only means of exploring and expressing the fundamental nature of things.
+Perhaps the best known modern physicists, Albert Einstein worked visually, performing thought experiments to unravel reality, and only later translating this into equations.

 Art can also be used to reveal the underlying nature of things.
-Gregor’s work explores quantum physics through the expression of pairs and opposites, particles and waves, interactions, impacts and revelations, indivisible quantum, space and time.
-It expresses the paradox of the intangible and the solid - a universe that can be seen, felt and inhabited, but cannot be expressed.
+Gregor’s work explores quantum physics through the expression of pairs and opposites, particles and waves, interactions, impacts and revelations inhabiting indivisible quantum of space and time.
+It expresses the paradox of the intangible and the solid - a universe that can be seen, felt and inhabited, but not expressed.

 Each piece is an experiment – an attempt to push further into the subject, to find new means of expression, to push boundaries and explore techniques.
-Each piece is a single vision, a window that frames this fascinating subject from a unique view.
+Each piece is conceived as a single vision, a window that frames this fascinating subject from a unique perspective.

-This focus on contradictions is at the heart of his work, exploring the inconsistencies between the fixed, quantified, irreducible geometry that physics attempts to overlay on the universe, and an amorphous, diffuse and probabilistic reality that cannot be characterised; expressing this by contrasting grid like quanta with fluid forms, or with black holes symbolising the limit of our ability to see.
+This focus on contradictions is at the heart of his work, exploring the inconsistencies between the fixed, quantified, irreducible geometry that physics attempts to overlay on the universe, and an amorphous, diffuse and probabilistic reality that cannot be characterised.